-The directors and the Group's management team are closely monitoring developments during the Covid-19 crisis and the Ukrainian war, assessing the potential impact they may have on the Group's people, its activities, operations and financial position.
+The directors and the Group's management team continues to monitor external risk factors relevant to the group, assessing the potential impact they may have on the Group's people, its activities, operations and financial position.
+These risk factors include but are not limited to geopolitical risk, trade risk, disease risk, monetary policy risk and inflation risk.
 The directors believe the group is in a strong financial position to withstand potential future challenges in this context.